comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 #.
 Exercise 5.15.
 I changed the description of termination criteria, changed
    the arguments, and updated the test.
 #.
 Exercise 5.17.
 I updated the test.
+#.
+Exercise 5.19.
+I updated the test.
+#.
+Exercise 5.21.
+I updated the test.